How do I apply?

 - You are required to upload a copy of your license or license verification from the licensing board that includes the Licensing state, your name, type of license, expiration of license and the website if it is from a verification portal.

-NEW Subspecialties (See Details on implementation of these interprofessional subspecialty certifications)
+NEW Subspecialties (See Details on the implementation of these interprofessional subspecialty certifications) ***These cannot be taken using Live Remote Proctoring.

 (ABOG-approved EFM certification to meet the annual Improvement in Medical Practice (Part IV) MOC requirement 2018-2020)